YongyanDeng/profile/README.md

 ## Educations

 - M.S. in Software Engineering | Northeastern University, Boston - _Sep 2021 to May 2023_
-- B.E. in Engineering in Control & Measure Technology and Instrumentations | Nanjing University of Posts & Telecommunications - _Sep 2013 to July 2017_
+- B.E. in Control & Measure Technology and Instrumentations | Nanjing University of Posts & Telecommunications - _Sep 2013 to July 2017_

 ## Work Experience